-Kings Canyon (located within Watarrka National Park) might be best known for its stunning natural canyon, but the park is home to several incredible activities – including the new gem in its crown, Kings Canyon Resort’s glamping experience (new in 2019).
+Kings Canyon (located within Watarrka National Park) os one of the most impressive Northern Territory attractions, best known for its stunning natural canyon, but the park is home to several incredible activities – including the new gem in its crown, Kings Canyon Resort’s glamping experience (new in 2019).
 Situated almost halfway between Alice Springs and Uluru, the resort makes for the perfect stopping off point for a night or two of blissful peace and quiet – or, for a couple of days of fun-filled adventures.
 The choice is yours!

 1. Make a grand (canyon) entrance